CySlaytor/RAGuideDesigner/docs/index.md

 *   **Guidance & Insights Tab:**
     *   The main rich text box for the achievement's guide.
     *   For **Progression** achievements, this tab is all you see, keeping the UI clean and simple.
-    *   For other types, a "Video Walkthrough" URL box appears at the bottom.
+    *   For other types, an "Image URL" and "Video Walkthrough" URL box appear at the bottom.
 *   **Fail Conditions & Tracking Tab:**
-    *   **Fail Conditions:** A list where you can add and remove failure conditions.
+    *   **Fail Conditions:** A list where you can add and remove failure conditions. **Tip:** You can also double-click an existing condition in the list to edit it directly.
     *   **Achievement Tracking:** Text boxes for the "Trigger Indicator" and "Measured Indicator" descriptions.
 *   **Misc / Dev Notes Tab:** Two text boxes for adding the small, subscripted notes at the bottom of a guidance cell.